DataDog/integrations-core/druid/README.md

 The Datadog Agent collects metrics from Druid via [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/).
 Metrics collected are related to Druid queries, ingestion, and coordination data, see the [Druid metrics documentation][1] to learn more.

-* Query Metrics
-* SQL Metrics
-* Coordination
-* General Health
-* Sys

-And many more.
-See details [here][1].

-I addition to metrics collected, the Agent also sends a Service Check related to Druid's health.
+In addition to metrics collected, the Agent also sends a Service Check related to Druid's health.

 ## Setup